Why is Caregiving a Struggle? Five Secrets to Reducing Loneliness and Negative Attitudes

 Being a caregiver presents the opportunity to learn from care situations about managing health and self-care.
 Taking care of an aging parent or spouse gives the caregiver insight into the ability to make different choices about the caregiver’s health and well-being.
 Seeing the future in the health and care needs of an aging parent allows adult children who are caregivers a choice about their health and care future.

-After health diagnosis is made and care concerns have occurred for an aging parent or spouse, improving the course of daily care may require a significant effort.
+After a health diagnosis is made and care concerns have occurred for an aging parent or spouse, improving the course of daily care may require a significant effort.
 Know that anything is possible with the right recipe for care.

 Looking back, many older adults admit that preventative actions to manage the risks associated with the current situation may have been a wiser choice.
 Unfortunately, the clock cannot be turned back.
 Life today is a result of past habits and efforts.